farm/corda-docs/content/en/docs/corda-os/4.7/tut-two-party-contract.md

 Commands serve two functions:

-* They indicate the transaction’s intent, allowing different verification to be performed for different types of transaction.
+* They indicate the transaction’s intent, allowing different verification to be performed for different types of transactions.
 For example, a transaction proposing the creation of an IOU could have to meet different constraints to one redeeming an IOU.
 * They allow you to define the required signers for the transaction.
 For example, IOU creation might require signatures from the lender only, whereas the transfer of an IOU might require signatures from both the IOU’s borrower and lender.